arturadamian/holbertonschool-web_front_end/0x09-implement_a_design_from_scratch/README.md

 # Implement a design from scratch

-In this project, we will implement from scratch, without any library, a web page.
-We will use all HTML/CSS/Accessibility/Responsive design knowledges that we have learned previously.
+In this project, you will implement from scratch, without any library, a web page.
+We will use all HTML/CSS/Accessibility/Responsive design knowledges that you have learned previously.

 We won’t have a lot of instruction, you are free to implement it the way that you want - the objective is simple: Have a fully functional web page that looks the same as the designer file.

-Here is the design of the page that we get in Figma:
+Here is the design of the page that you get in Figma:

 ![Figma](readme-img/figma-design.png)